 - "The 2014 Scion iQ is a minimalist metropolitan runabout that gets great fuel economy and can be parked practically anywhere.
 There are larger, more practical cars that cost about the same, though." -- Edmunds

 - “There's no getting around the Scion iQ's pint-size dimensions, which limit both passenger capacity and its ability to cruise comfortably at higher speeds.
 Slightly larger cars such as the Ford Fiesta, Kia Rio, Mazda Mazda2, Chevrolet Sonic and Mini Cooper offer a more solid ride and similar (or better) highway fuel economy." -- Kelley Blue Book

 - "In all, the Scion iQ is a fine exercise in space-efficiency, but it's neither good value nor a brainy small-car choice except for those who can live with the compromises of its minimalist design." -- Consumer Guide (2013)

 - “The tin-hearted halfling you see here is pricey-$16,000, in the ballpark of a Ford Fiesta or Mazda2 or the sublime Honda Fit-it's slow (about 12 awful-sounding seconds to 60 mph), and it's about as sexy as a hairy nose wart." -- The Wall Street Journal (2012)

 Other Cars to Consider

-The 2013 Scion iQ is available in one trim.
-It comes with a lot of standard features, including Bluetooth, a USB port and a Pioneer stereo.
-A four-cylinder engine and a continuously variable transmission are standard.
-The iQ was introduced for the 2012 model year, so this overview uses applicable research and reviews from 2012 and 2013.
+The four-seat 2014 Scion iQ has front-wheel drive and comes in one trim.
+A four-cylinder engine and a continuously variable transmission (CVT) are standard.
+The iQ was introduced for the 2012 model year and has seen few changes since then, so this overview uses applicable research and reviews from the 2012 to 2014 model years.